ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Not used yet, it should not affect anything, except for slight RAM increase.
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Log type set to FULL.

 ## Commit #605
 ### Hash